extropyCoder/JavaEther/README.md

-If you want to run the geth client unzip the testServer.zip Move into the testServer directory, follow the instructions in privateNet.txt
+If you want to run the geth client unzip the testServer.zip Move into the testServer directory, follow the instructions in privateNet.txt You can start the wallet to use the private network